 Make ahead for easy weekday lunches, picnics and alfresco dinners; Asparagus Wrap with Whipped Avocado Sun-Dried Tomato Spread.
-Grill the veggies or roast em’ up! vegetarian or vegan + optionally gf
+Grill the veggies or roast em’ up!
+This recipe is vegetarian and easily vegan.

 The dee’s had six eggs.
 That was the last we checked the box until after the hatchlings fledged.
 They left their nest box completely without our knowing it.
 Perhaps under the cover of darkness early in the morning, when many birds fledge.
 It happened so quickly.
 One day they were there.
 The next, gone.